Lena2309/pinpad_screenlock_plugin/README.md

 I also plan on adding a menu entry where you could activate or deactivate the PIN lock and change the PIN code from there, as well as change the custom message and its position.

-For long custom messages, adding a scrollbar could be cool.

 Finally, I plan on adding a 3 tries limit, which if attained will activate a timeout.

 **Note:** I do not know when I'll be implementing these features.
 Also, my work could probably be optimized so I'm open to any new ideas and remarks.